Quadrivium: Medieval usage

-At many medieval universities, this would have been the course leading to the degree of Master of Arts (after the BA).
+The medieval liberal arts curriculum began with the trivium, followed by the quadrivium.
+The seven liberal arts were considered "thinking skills" and were distinguished from practical arts, such as medicine and architecture.
+At many medieval universities, the quadrivium would have been the course leading to the degree of Master of Arts (after the BA).
 After the MA, the student could enter for bachelor's degrees of the higher faculties (Theology, Medicine or Law).
 To this day, some of the postgraduate degree courses lead to the degree of Bachelor (the B.Phil and B.Litt. degrees are examples in the field of philosophy).

+Educationally, the trivium and the quadrivium imparted to the student the seven essential thinking skills of classical antiquity.
+Altogether the Seven Liberal Arts belonged to the so-called 'lower faculty' (of Arts), whereas Medicine, Jurisprudence (Law), and Theology were established in the three so-called 'higher' faculties.
+It was therefore quite common in the middle ages for lecturers in the lower trivium and/or quadrivium faculty to be students themselves in one of the higher faculties.
+Philosophy was typically neither a subject nor a faculty in its own right, but was rather present implicitly as an 'auxiliary tool' within the discourses of the higher faculties, especially theology; the separation of philosophy from theology and its elevation to an autonomous academic discipline were post-medieval developments.
 The study was eclectic, approaching the philosophical objectives sought by considering it from each aspect of the quadrivium within the general structure demonstrated by Proclus (AD 412–485), namely arithmetic and music on the one hand and geometry and cosmology on the other.

-The subject of music within the quadrivium was originally the classical subject of harmonics, in particular the study of the proportions between the musical intervals created by the division of a monochord.
+The art of music within the quadrivium was originally the classical subject of harmonics, in particular the study of the proportions between the musical intervals created by the division of a monochord.
 A relationship to music as actually practised was not part of this study, but the framework of classical harmonics would substantially influence the content and structure of music theory as practised in both European and Islamic cultures.